 Step 7: Select the default security group.
 Click on Next: Configure Routing

-Step 9: Choose instance A and instance B and click on Add to registered.
+Step 9: Choose instance A and instance B and click on Add to register.
 Click on Next: Review.

 Step 10: Review all the configurations and click on create